By Jen Oshman

 Glennon Doyle Melton was a supposed surprise guest speaker at Belong.
 She’s not featured in any of their advertisements but was their headliner on Saturday.
 My concern with Glennon’s message that day is the same as my concern with the entire Belong Tour and it’s the same as my concern with the message of “Love Warrior” and it’s the same as my concern with the message Glennon proclaimed on Facebook when she told the world that Abby Wambach is her girlfriend: the message presents a false gospel.
 The message is one of SELF.
 It says that we women are enough in and of ourselves, we define our purpose, we conjure up our own energy to realize our own goals.
 We don’t need anything or anyone — we command our destiny.

 In stark contrast, the message of the Scriptures is that because of our sin we are desperately in need of God’s mercy, grace, and resurrection power.
-Apart from Jesus we are dead (Ephesians 2:1) and only through Jesus can we find life that is truly life (John 14:6).
+Apart from Jesus we are dead (Ephesians 2:1).

 Not only am I very concerned about this false gospel and frustrated with the lack of commitment to Scripture by women who claim to be Christian authors, but I’m now fearful of the real intentions of the Belong Tour.
 Why do I feel like this was a prettily marketed campaign to roll out a new era of “did God really say that?”
 (Genesis 3:1)?
 Why does it feel sneaky that Jen Hatmaker’s and Glennon’s tours, books, and announcements seem too well orchestrated and eerily scheduled?